diegugawa/miniconda-jupyter/README.md

 4. Once Jupyter Hub has been installed it executes `docker exec -it` leaving you inside the container to play around.

 * Note: The container will continue running after exiting the shell.

+### Using install Miniconda

+> Use this script if you want to have a clean installation of Miniconda _with or without_ Docker.

+1. The first script available in this repository is called `install_miniconda.sh`.
+This script allows you to install miniconda in Linux or MacOS.
+It uses the file "requirements.txt" to install the packages during the miniconda installation for jupyterhub or jupyterlab.
+    ```bash

+    Usage: `bash install_miniconda.sh`
+    Use "bash install_miniconda.sh --help" for more information.

+    Description: Install miniconda from source.

+    Required:
+    REQUIREMENTS_FILE    The file to install the packages during the miniconda installation for jupyterhub or jupyterlab
+                         Default is "requirements.txt" located in the folder where this script is running IF you are running this script _on it's own_

+    Optional environment variables:
+    MINICONDA_VERSION    The version of miniconda that is going to be installed.
+                         Default is '4.9.2'

+    MINICONDA_HOME       This is the path where miniconda is going to be installed.
+                         Default in "linux" is '/opt
+                         Default in "MacOS" is '${HOME}' (the user''s home folder)

+    VENV                 The virtual environment specific to the packages that are going to be installed
+                         Default is 'myenv'
+    ```

+    * NOTE: As you can see, because the "requirements" file is unique to each case, the path to the file needs to be updated so the script doesn't exit during execution.